Dalmar Abuzeid: Acting

-Abuzeid rose to promience for portraying the character Danny Van Zandt on the popular Canadian television series Degrassi: The Next Generation.
+Abuzeid rose to prominence for portraying the character Danny Van Zandt on the popular Canadian television series Degrassi: The Next Generation.
 During this time, he also played a main role on the Teletoon series Majority Rules!.
 Following Degrassi, Abuzeid went on to appear in a variety of television series such as Murdoch Mysteries (2014), Hemlock Grove (2015), Shoot the Messenger (2016), Crawford (2018), and The Comey Rule (2020).
 In addition to acting, he has also been a host of TVOKids, and the Kids CBC series Snapshots.

 From 2018 to 2019, Abuzeid portrayed Sebastian 'Bash' Lacroix in the second and third seasons of Anne with an E; this marked the first time that a Black character has been featured since the franchise's inception.
 He won the Canadian Screen Award for Best Guest Performance in a Drama Series at the 8th Canadian Screen Awards in 2020.
 He also won an ACTRA Award for his performance in Anne with an E.

 Music

-Abuzeid played bass in the band SoundSpeed, a six-piece music group that also included four other Degrassi cast members Raymond Ablack (lead vocalist), Jamie Johnston (guitarist), Shane Kippel (drums), and Scott Paterson (keytar).
+Abuzeid played bass in the band SoundSpeed, a six-piece music group that also included his friend Sean Farquharson and four other Degrassi cast members Raymond Ablack (lead vocalist), Jamie Johnston (guitarist), Shane Kippel (drums), and Scott Paterson (keytar).
 They released a three-song EP in January 2010.